Travel Croatia like a local with these 21 things to do in Omis Croatia. Fishing, sandy beaches, adventure sports and history, Omiš has it al!

 It’s Croatia, after all.
 So there are places to dive everywhere; head out on a day trip to the islands of Brač, Hvar, and Šolta for the very best diving experiences.

 Leave Omiš early in the morning for the open sea, where you’ll have the chance to reel in over a dozen fish species.
 Prepare them for lunch, and enjoy a swimming spot before returning to Omiš in the afternoon.

 The Cetina River is the place for river fishing.
 Your likely catch of the day will be trout, chub, or carp.
 Not far from Radmanove Mlinice, you can fish for eel and mullet.

 Spend the day paddling in the Adriatic clear blue sea.
 Magic.

-Simply wander the narrow cobbled streets of Omiš and take in her historic sites & churches.
-Look out for the sign, claiming best pizza is Dalmatia – try it and let me know what you think.
+Wander the narrow cobbled streets of Omiš and take in her historical sites & churches.
+Look out for the sign claiming the best pizza in Dalmatia – try it and let me know what you think.

-During the summer, Omiš plays host to a famous Dalmatian Klapa Singing Festival.
-Held annually the festival is one of the biggest in Croatia and is inscribed into the UNESCO List of Intangible Cultural Heritage.
+During the summer, Omiš hosts a famous Dalmatian Klapa Singing Festival.
+The festival is one of the biggest in Croatia and is held annually and inscribed on the UNESCO List of Intangible Cultural Heritage.

-So are you tempted?
-How many of these things to to in Omiš do you want to try?
+So, are you tempted?
+How many things to do in Omiš do you want to try?